 How do I contact the Building Inspector?

-message for the Building Inspector.
-Office hours are between 9:30 am and 12 noon on Wednesdays.
-Appointments for inspections or to discuss a project can be made by leaving a message at this number.
+Office hours are between 10:0 am and 4 pm on Wednesdays.
+Appointments for inspections or to discuss a project can be made by sending an email to firstname.lastname@example.org.

 If I am required to complete a Building Permit Application what needs to be

 the mail to William Bujarski, Building Inspector, 85 Main Street, Cold Spring, NY 10516.

 1) application fee made payable to the Village of Cold Spring

 2) any plans, sketches, etc. to illustrate the intended work.

 As applicable, the Building Inspector will: